-Where a derivative financial instrument is designated as a hedge of the variability in cash flows of a recognised liability, the part of any gain or loss on the derivative financial instrument that qualifies as an effective hedge is recognised directly in equity, net of tax.
-The ineffective part of any gain or loss is recognised in the statement of statement of comprehensive income immediately.
+Where a derivative financial instrument is designated as a hedge of the variability in cash flows of a recognised liability, the part of any gain or loss on the derivative financial instrument that qualifies as an effective hedge is recognised directly in other comprehensive income, net of tax and accumulated in the hedging reserve.
+The ineffective part of any gain or loss is recognised in the statement of profit or loss immediately.